 In this section

-The Therapeutic Communication a Counselling Studies programme in itself is not counsellor training and will not provide the graduate with a professional counselling qualification but rather is concerned with equipping students with a knowledge base of therapeutic communication and associated counselling skills which can be built upon after graduation.
+The Therapeutic Communication and Counselling Studies programme in itself is not counsellor training and will not provide the graduate with a professional counselling qualification but rather is concerned with equipping students with a knowledge base of therapeutic communication and associated counselling skills which can be built upon after graduation.

 The programme provides an excellent springboard for students who wish to pursue professional counselling training and accreditation following graduation.
-It is also an excellent platform for graduates who wish to pursue further training for careers in a range of therapeutic or helping roles (social work, nursing, teaching).
+It is also an excellent platform for graduates who wish to pursue further training for careers in a range of therapeutic or helping roles (social work, nursing, teaching, occupational therapy).
 The course can be used as a route into the area of more generic graduate schemes.
 It is ideal for graduate entry into careers such as the civil service, police, retail management or human resource management.
 Graduates will also have opportunities to apply for doctoral level research.

 During your time at Ulster you will have opportunities to engage with our Careers Development staff for advice and support .
-Careers and Employability staff develop tailored careers classes specifically for students on the BSc Therapeutic Communication and Counselling Studies, to support you with your career goals and aspirations.
+Careers and Employability staff provide tailored classes specifically for students on the BSc Therapeutic Communication and Counselling Studies, to support you with your career goals and aspirations.
 They will help you identify the skills and experience you need to gain along the way to enhance your CV and employability.

 Fees and funding